School of Education

-I am a senior lecturer and Subject Director: Educational and Professional Studies with responsibility for BA (Hons) Education Studies, Foundation Degrees in Development and Education of Children and Young people, a suite of MA Education programmes and the Foundation Certificate in Trauma and Attachment.
+I am a senior lecturer in School of Education, teaching on a number of programmes including Foundation Degrees in Development and Education of Children and Young people, a suite of MA Education programmes and Early Childhood Studies.

 After graduating from Kings College London with a degree in Chemistry I was employed in both the accountancy and recruitment sectors.
 After a short career break I then retrained and worked both as a practitioner and lecturer in Early Years on a range of FE and HE programmes.
 I was employed at Harrogate College, part of Hull College Group for approximately 15 years before joining York St John University in 2013.

-I am currently undertaking a Doctorate in Education at Durham University and have a Post Graduate Certificate in Education (PCET) from Huddersfield University and an MA in Early Years from Leeds Metropolitan University.
+I completed a Doctorate in Education at Durham University in 2018 and have a Post Graduate Certificate in Education (PCET) from Huddersfield University and an MA in Early Years from Leeds Metropolitan University.

 I have over 17 years’ experience and have taught across a range of subjects which include: